Moose (wrestler): Self proclaimed TNA World Heavyweight Champion (2020–2021)

 and Crazzy Steve.
 At the time, Impact Wrestling did not officially recognize Moose's TNA World Heavyweight Championship reign as an official title reign on either its web site or during the weekly broadcasts of Impact.
 At Slammiversary, Moose defeated Tommy Dreamer in an Old School Rules match, retaining the title.
-On the August 18 episode of Impact, Moose was attacked by a returning EC3, stealing his title.
+On the August 18 episode of Impact, Moose was attacked by a returning EC3, stealing his belt.
 This led to a match between the two at Bound for Glory, which Moose won.

-On the February 23, 2021 episode of Impact Wrestling, after a post match beatdown of Jake Something from Moose, Scott D'Amore made Moose's TNA Championship a "sanctioned" title.
+On the February 23, 2021, episode of Impact!, after a post match beatdown of Jake Something from Moose, Scott D'Amore made Moose's TNA Championship a "sanctioned" title.
 Later that night, Moose made his first official title defense defeating Something in the show's main event.
 In that episode, it was also announced Moose would get his long desired Impact World Championship match against Rich Swann at Sacrifice.
 At the event, Moose failed to capture the title.
 At Under Siege, Moose won a six-way match also featuring Sami Callihan, Chris Sabin, Chris Bey, Trey Miguel, and Matt Cardona to earn a shot at the Impact World Championship, which was then held by Kenny Omega.
 On the June 10, 2021 episode of Impact!, it was announced by decision of D'Amore and AEW president Tony Khan that Moose's match against Omega would take place at Daily's Place in Jacksonville, Florida, making Callihan and the Good Brothers unable to interfere as they were scheduled for an earlier match held at the Impact Zone in Nashville.
 However, Moose was unsuccessful after an interference of The Young Bucks.
 At Slammiversary, Moose was defeated by Chris Sabin.